Florcita Motuda: Musical career

 He came to Santiago to study at the National Conservatory of Music of the University of Chile, where he formed the band Los Stéreos and later Los Sonny's.
 He worked in the permanent orchestra of the Saturday television program Sábados Gigantes, conducted by Mario Kreutzberger, Don Francisco.

 At the time, he contacted with the Humanist movement and actively participated in it.
 There he assumed the doctrine of New Humanism.
 He created a character to overcome his obstacles in his relationship with the opposite sex and to make room for his artistic expression: "Florcita Motuda", which, according to Alarcón, reflects his blossoming to life.
 He worked as a music teacher in schools in Santiago.

 In the 1970s he began to participate in television programs as a leading character.
 In 1977 he participated in the Viña del Mar Festival with the song "Brevemente...
 Gente (Del Espacio...)", with which he obtained the Best Performer award.
-The following year he participated in the OTI Festival, held in Santiago de Chile with "Pobrecito mortal".
+The following year he won the Chilean national selection for the OTI Festival with "Pobrecito mortal, si quieres ver menos televisión, descubrirás que aburrido estarás por la tarde" and went to represent Chile in the OTI Festival 1978, placing seventh.

-He would represent Chile again in the OTI competition in 1981, with the song Si hoy tenemos que cantar a tanta gente, pensémoslo, with which he obtained fifth place.
+In 1981, he would win again the Chilean national selection for the OTI Festival with the song "Si hoy tenemos que cantar a tanta gente, pensémoslo" and paced fifth in the OTI Festival 1981.

 During the 90s he was considered a cult artist and a reference for the new generations of rock musicians.
 He participated in various workshops and music schools as a Creativity teacher.

-In 1998, he participated for the third time in the OTI Festival in San José, Costa Rica, obtaining first place with the theme "Fin de siglo: Es tiempo de inflamarse, deprimirse o transformarse", being the second Chilean to win this contest, after Fernando Ubiergo in 1984.
+In 1998, he participated for the third time in the OTI Festival 1998, obtaining not just the love and support from the public, but the honor of first place with the theme "Fin de siglo, éste es el tiempo de inflamarse, deprimirse o transformarse", being the second Chilean to win this contest, after Fernando Ubiergo in 1984.

 In 2005 he also participated in the TVN program Rojo VIP, where he got third place.